Contents:

 The evidence paints a picture of a defence procurement landscape that is slowly - but surely - expanding.

-Between 2019 and 2024, MOD procurement spending only grew by 5% in real terms.
+Between 2019 and 2024, MOD procurement spending grew by only 5% in real terms.

-While UK-headquartered firms continue to receive around 50% of procurement spend, there is a clear shift toward greater European involvement, particularly from French-owned contractors, whose share has more than doubled.
+While UK-headquartered firms continue to receive around 45% of procurement spend, there is a clear shift toward greater European involvement, particularly from French-owned contractors, whose share has more than doubled.

 Despite this, the supplier ecosystem remains highly concentrated; in 2024, the top five suppliers alone accounted for over 34% of all MOD procurement spending.
 Moreover, the frequent use of tightly controlled framework agreements with fewer than 20 suppliers may be limiting access for new market entrants.
+As such, only 5% of MOD direct spending is with SMEs.

 Tussell will continue to track MOD spending via this tracker.
 Subscribe to our mailing list to keep up to date.